Claim for use of home or homeworking expenses

 Payment or reimbursement to employees of up £6 a week, from 6 April 2020, is not a taxable amount for the additional household expenses incurred when an employee is working from home.

-If the claim is above this amount, an employee will need to keep receipts and demonstrate to HMRC the actually additional costs if they wish to claim tax relief on the extra amounts spent working form home.
+If the claim is above this amount, an employee will need to keep receipts and demonstrate to HMRC the actually additional costs if they wish to claim tax relief on the extra amounts spent working from home.

 Employees using their own vehicle for business